To Our Cosmetic Patient about to receive their New Smiles

 On an average, the ratio of falling of porcelain veneers is minimal compared to its success, still, it cannot be denied that they may fall off or break down in some cases, for a variety of reasons.

-The common reasons are as follows.
+The common reasons are as follows

 -Damage to the frontal face, Habit of grinding teeth, Tooth decay behind the veneer, Eating very hard foods like ice or candy and sugary sticky foods regularly.

--When there is a strong impact on your face, the teeth take the brunt, it may cause the porcelain veneers to loosen from the bond it has with the original teeth.
+-When there is a strong impact on your face, the teeth takes the brunt, it may cause the porcelain veneers to loosen from the bond it has with the original teeth.
 Damage to the face has a natural consequence of teeth taking some of the damage.

 -Sometimes the tooth decays and the decay causes the chemical in the bond to loosen making the porcelain veneers detaching from the tooth and fall off.

 -Ice is one of the hardest food to bite into.
 If you keep biting onto hard foods like ice, and candy, it will cause the veneers either to break or loosen up and fall.